dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ![Illustration of internal processing of AZD when deploying .NET Aspire application](media/azd-internals.png)

-1. When AZD targets an .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), this produces the Aspire manifest file.
-For more information on the Aspire manifest file format see: [.NET Aspire manifest format for deployment tool builders](../manifest-format.md).
+1. When AZD targets an .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), which produces the Aspire [manifest file]((../manifest-format.md)).
-1. The Aspire manifest file is interrogated by AZD's `provision` sub-command logic to generate Bicep files in-memory only (by default).
+1. The manifest file is interrogated by the `provision` sub-command logic to generate Bicep files in-memory only (by default).
 1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targetting the subscription and resource group providied earlier.
-1. Once the underlying Azure resources are configured the `deploy` sub-command logic is executed which uses the same Aspire manifest file.
+1. Once the underlying Azure resources are configured, the `deploy` sub-command logic is executed which uses the same Aspire manifest file.
-1. As part of deployment AZD calls out to `dotnet publish` using .NET's built in container publishing support to generate container images.
+1. As part of deployment `azd` makes a call to `dotnet publish` using .NET's built in container publishing support to generate container images.
-1. Once AZD has built the container images it pushes them to the ACR registry that was created during the provisioning phase.
+1. Once `azd` has built the container images it pushes them to the ACR registry that was created during the provisioning phase.
-1. Finally, once the container image is in ACR, AZD updates the resource using ARM to start using the new version of the container image.
+1. Finally, once the container image is in ACR, `azd` updates the resource using ARM to start using the new version of the container image.

 `azd` also enables you to output the generated Bicep to an `infra` folder in your project, which you can read more about in the [Generating Bicep from .NET Aspire app model](/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth?branch=main#generate-bicep-from-net-aspire-app-model) section.

+## Provision and deploy a .NET Aspire starter app

+The steps ahead demonstrate how to create a .NET Aspire start app and handle provisioning and deploying the app resources to Azure.

-## Create .NET Aspire app from starter template
+### Create the .NET Aspire starter app

 The first step is to create a new .NET Aspire application.
 In this example the `dotnet new` command is being used, although you can create the project Visual Studio as well.